What Is Dandruff (And How to Get Rid of It)

 How to Get Rid of Dandruff

 Summer Laboratories offers a range of products designed specifically for various skin conditions, including dry and oily skin — both of which may lead to dandruff.
-Two of the best products for getting rid of mild to severe dandruff include:
+Some of the best products for getting rid of mild to severe dandruff include:

 1 | Tarsum Relief Shampoo — This is the only psoriasis shampoo designed to be applied full strength, directly to affected areas before you bathe.
-This quality shampoo can target seborrheic dermatitis, psoriasis, and severe dandruff, helping you maximize treatment time.
+This quality shampoo can target seborrheic dermatitis, psoriasis, and severe dandruff, helping maximise treatment time.

 Lastly, it’s important to manage stress levels.
 When you are stressed, this affects your overall health.
 It can trigger a wide range of conditions and may make dandruff worse.
 This is mainly due to the impact of stress on your immune system.
 While walks, yoga, and journaling are often recommended to reduce stress, you should focus on whatever helps you relax.
 Whether that is cooking or doing art, these activities can support your immune system and your quality of life as a whole.